 Other studies have shown similar results using shock wave therapy with iodine.
 Additionally, there are now clinical trials to further look at these great direct and indirect anti-tumor effects of iodine.
 There is no doubt from these studies that iodine carries strong anti-tumor properties.

 Role of Inorganic Iodine with Regards to Fertility

-Analysis of the US population by the National Health and Nutrition Examination Survey (NHANES) has shown that about 35% and 38% of women in child bearing age and pregnant women, respectively, had less than 100 µg/L of urinary iodine levels.
-This is below the current recommended reference range and demonstrate iodine deficiency.
-Importantly, approximately 58% of women in the child bearing age had less than 150 µg/L of urinary iodine.
+Analysis of the US population by the National Health and Nutrition Examination Survey (NHANES) has shown that about 35% and 38% of women of childbearing age and pregnant women, respectively, had less than 100 µg/L of urinary iodine levels.
+This is below the current recommended reference range and demonstrates iodine deficiency.
+Importantly, approximately 58% of women of the childbearing age had less than 150 µg/L of urinary iodine.
 The latter number is below RDA for pregnant or lactating women.
-This should be of major concern for public health given the effects of an iodine deficiency on human health such as mental retardation, infertility and reproductive failures.
-This is in part due to lowered metabolic rates from low production of critical thyroid hormones.
+This should be of major concern for public health given the effects of an iodine deficiency on human health such as mental retardation, infertility, and reproductive failures.
+This is in part due to lowered metabolic rates from the low production of critical thyroid hormones.